Modern Marketing Mix Modeling

 Correlation vs. Causation

 Why is this?
-Attribution models don’t correct for something econometricians call endogeneity, and you might think of as feedback loops.
+Digital tracking attribution models don’t correct for something econometricians call endogeneity, which can be thought of as feedback loops.
 We think of increased spend on marketing as causing increased sales (and that’s the effect we want to isolate), but we have to remember that increased sales can also cause increased spend on marketing, and other factors can cause increases in both at the same time.
 For example, someone that was already going to buy your product might click on a Google ad because it’s the simplest way to get to your site, or a marketer might increase spend in anticipation of a seasonal bump that was going to increase your sales anyway.

 Without correcting for endogeneity, attribution numbers are correlations, not causal effects, and should bear a large flashing warning of “past performance does not guarantee future results”.